feathersjs-ecosystem/feathers-objection/README.md

 ### Eager Queries

-Eager queries is one way of solving the SQL database relational model in Feathers services, instead of relying with hooks.
+Eager queries is one way of solving the SQL database relational model in Feathers services, instead of relying on hooks.

 #### Service Options